-Potential network benefits from embedded networks Diversified demand The coincident maximum demand of the aggregate embedded network is lower than the sum of maximum demand for each connection.
+Potential network benefits from embedded networks Diversified The coincident maximum demand of the aggregate embedded network is lower than the sum of maximum demand for each connection.
 This results in a lower demand-based charge for the embedded network.
 Behind-the-meter generation Load can be sourced locally from any excess generation within the embedded network, hence avoiding costs on the rest of the network.
 Competition efficiency Connections within an embedded network can invest in CER to provide benefits in the embedded network.
+Network opex savings The formation of an embedded network may lead to incremental vegetation management, maintenance and emergency response opex savings for the network.
 Savings that do not reflect the costs avoided by embedded networks Residual cost recovery avoidance Customers in an embedded network contribute less to residual cost recovery than similar customers that are not within an embedded network.

-Any proposed solution to the issues presented by embedded networks should address the unfair savings associated with embedded networks without infringing on any of legitimate benefits of an embedded network.
+Any proposed solution to the issues presented by embedded networks should address the unfair savings of embedded networks while also recognising the network benefits associated with embedded networks.
+This should occur without infringing on any of the additional legitimate benefits an embedded network can derive from a response to the price signal.